1

 \ac{clr} as geometric mean is \(0\).

-\item[\(\Rightarrow\)] use median as gague function.
+\item[\(\Rightarrow\)] use quantile as gague function.

 \end{itemize}